MaggieFall/NeuroAI/README.md

 ## Status

 The project is in the prototyping phase.
 A lightweight frontend has been created using HTML, CSS, and JavaScript to demonstrate core functionality.
-No machine learning model is trained yet simulated data is used for demonstration.
+No machine learning model is trained yet, simulated data is used for demonstration.
 Full AI capabilities and diagnostics integration are part of future development.

 ---